Toll Free: 1.800.872.8827

 What is a Slip-Guard?

-A slip-guard is an additive that when combined with Part A Topcoat will cause that Topcoat to have texture.
-When applied to the base of a bathtub or shower base will prevent a person from slipping.
+A slip-guard is an additive that when combined with Part A paint will cause the paint to have texture.
+When applied to the base of a bathtub or shower base it will prevent a person from slipping.

-Are a Slip-Guard and Non-Slip the same thing?
+Are a Slip-Guard, Non-Slip and Non-Skid the same thing?

 Can I use a bathmat in place of a Slip-Guard?

 The easy answer is no. However, the truth is you can use a bathmat if it DOES NOT use suction cups to hold it in place.
-Bathmats that use suction cups will eventually cut through the finish of any bathtub (new, old or refinished).
+Bathmats that do use the suction cups will eventually cut through the finish of any bathtub (new, old or refinished).
+Remember, if you do decide to use a bathmat (without the suction cups) you'll need to remove it after each use!

 When refinishing, is it necessary to wear a face mask?

 Safety should be a primary concern whenever working with home improvement materials.
-A face mask will help protect you from breathing in any dust, debris or odor that can hang around when working on renovation projects.
-Striving to secure proper ventilation and wearing an adequate face mask are all important safety measures.
+A mask will help protect you from breathing in any dust, debris or odor that can hang around when working on renovation projects.
+Striving to secure proper ventilation (positive air coming in, negative air going out) and wearing an adequate mask are all important safety measures.

 Can I use a bathmat on my refinished bathtub?